ecr-cluster/ecr-cluster.github.io/content/docs/the-cluster.md

 {{< hint warning >}}
 **Repairs**
-The DGX1 node is currently unavailable due to fault GPU board.
+The DGX1 node is currently unavailable due to faulty GPU board.
 There is no ETA on when this will be repaired.
 {{< /hint >}}

 Node Type | Node Name | Processor | RAM | HDD (`/tmp`) | Extra Components